Algorithms#

 return state, parameters

-After instantiating an algorithm object, the user can populate its recipes by assigning tasks to each recipe.
+After instantiating an Algorithm object, the user can populate its recipes by assigning tasks to each recipe.
 For example, the mean-field algorithm can be defined from an empty Algorithm object as:

 from qclab import Algorithm